schooltool-project/schooltool-book/source/features.rst

 Teacher Gradebooks
 ------------------

-* Use SchoolTool's gradebook for calculating point or percentage based grades.
+* Use SchoolTool's gradebook for calculating point-based or percentage-based grades.

 * SchoolTool provides a spreadsheet-style gradebook for each class section.